Testing the Boundary-to-Bound Correspondence with Numerical Relativity: The Boundary to Bound State Relations

 To test low eccentricity bound orbits, we split our data into those starting at an apocenter of 15 $M$ and 25 $M$.
-In order to allow the free parameter to be in the range of the B2B predicted value, we change our functional form to \beq \Delta X_{\mathrm{hyp}} = \Delta X_{\mathrm{3PN}} + a_{\mathrm{hyp}}\frac{\varepsilon^b}{j^c}\,. \eeq For bound orbits starting at 25 $M$, we set $b = 4$, $c = 17$ for the radiated energy and $b = 4$, $c = 14$ for the radiated angular momentum.
+In order to allow the free parameter to be in the range of the B2B predicted value, we change our functional form to \beq \Delta X_{\mathrm{ell}} = \Delta X_{\mathrm{ell_{3PN}}} + a_{\mathrm{ell}}\frac{\varepsilon^b}{j^c}\,. \eeq For bound orbits starting at 25 $M$, we set $b = 4$, $c = 17$ for the radiated energy and $b = 4$, $c = 14$ for the radiated angular momentum.
+We follow the same strategy as was done for the previous functional form for transferring bound and unbound data.
 Fig.~\ref{fig:max_rad_compare_25M} shows that when we isolate the strong field scattering, the B2B relation for the radiated energy not only matches closely to the best fit value, but also provides significant improvements over the analytical 3PN estimate.
 While this could suggest that higher order PN terms can be well captured by our NR fitting term, and that perhaps the B2B relation holds in the dissipative sector as well, we believe this result does not have any physical significance.
 This is mainly due to the fact that we can produce many different NR fitting terms, that give very good results when $a_{\mathrm{hyp}}$ is allowed to be a free parameter, but terrible results when we restrict $a_{\mathrm{hyp}}$ according to the B2B relations.
 For example, if we set $b = 6$ for the radiated energy, Fig. ~\ref{fig:E_rad_compare_25M_eps6} shows that the free parameter result still yields an improvement over the PN result, but the B2B result is completely incorrect.

 We therefore believe any agreement between B2B and our simulation results are a coincidence resulting from our specific choice of the fitting term.
 This stresses an important point, that while it is likely there exists some NR fitting term that provides results consistent with the B2B relations for any selection of bound runs, the large number of alternate fitting terms that do not work with the B2B relations indicates that this is more likely to be coincidence than of any physical significance.
 Replicating this procedure for bound runs starting at 15 $M$ separation also showed no evidence of the B2B relations working in the dissipative regime.